langchain-ai/langchainjs/docs/docs/modules/indexes/vector_stores/integrations/milvus.md

 # Milvus

-[Milvus](https://milvus.io/) is an vector database built for embedding similarity search and AI applications.
+[Milvus](https://milvus.io/) is a vector database built for embeddings similarity search and AI applications.

 :::tip Compatibility
 Only available on Node.js.